-- Seek out more knowledge in your daily life: We are fortunate to live in an information age where we can access knowledge with the click of a button.
+1. Seek out more knowledge in your daily life: We’re fortunate to live in an information age where we can access knowledge with the click of a button.
 You can now find information outside traditional mediums such as books, audio books, newspapers and magazines.
 The Internet offers an incredibly vast repository of knowledge that you can easily access for little or no cost.

-I believe that we are all seekers and wanderers in this cosmic ocean, ultimately trying to find our place in the vast expanse of the Universe.
-The more enlightened and learned we become, the more connected we become with the Universal intelligence that will show us the way.
+I believe that we’re all seekers in this cosmic ocean, trying to find our place in the vast expanse of the Universe.
+The more enlightened we become, the more connected we become with the Universal intelligence that will show us the way.

 All my best on your journey,